High Resolution Timer

 Overview

 C standard library provides clock() function, which can be used to measure the elapsed time.
-It is a system independent C function declared in time.h (compatible on most operationg systems), but it does not give accurate results, not even millisecond accuracy.
+It is a system independent C function declared in time.h (compatible on most operating systems), but it does not give accurate results, not even millisecond accuracy.

 In order to see the accuracy of clock(), try the following code on your system.
 The output tells the minimum clock difference which clock() function can detect.
 I got about 15 ms resolution on my system.
+Therefore, we need a high resolution timer to measure the elapsed time at least 1 milli-second accuracy.

 #include <iostream>